robotpy/robotpy-docs/frameworks/command.rst

 Command Framework
 =================

+.. note:: As of 2020, the command frameworks are distributed separately from
+          WPILib.
+See the :ref:`installation notes <install_commands>` for details.

+          Only the legacy command framework is currently available.

 If you're coming from C++ or Java, you are probably familiar with the `Command based robot paradigm <https://wpilib.screenstepslive.com/s/4485/m/13810/l/241892-what-is-command-based-programming>`_.
 All of the pieces you're used to are still here, but this guide might help save you a bit of time as you make the transition.